abdulsam/pigeon_net/README.md

 # Brain MRI Classification Project
 ## A project by Prompt-Pigeon group at the Neuromatch Academy

-## Abdul Samad Shaikha, Suren, Hazrat Ali
+By Abdul Samad Shaikh, Suren, Hazrat Ali